 Proper maintenance of your projector is important to keep it running in optimal condition.
 This includes changing the filters when needed.
 It also includes changing the bulb, and resetting the lamp life, when the image becomes blurry or foggy.

-Projector lamps are fragile.
-Because of this, it is very important that you allow your fan to completely cool your projector.
+Projector lamps are fragile, there's no doubt about that.
+In fact, we have a whole guide on how to tell when they're about to die.
+Because of their fragility, it is very important that you allow your fan to completely cool your projector.
 (It’s important you allow the lamp to cool completely before moving your projector too as it is more fragile when hot!)

 In fact, once you turn the projector on, you should wait at least five minutes prior to turning it off.
 This allows your projector to work through the proper fan process for startup and shut down.